-Developing the habit of narrowing down your energy through a funnel to focus on your task is a great power.
+Developing the habit of narrowing down your energy through a funnel to focus on your task is high power.
 Every moment in your life brings the possibility of totality.
 Totality is a state of being completely absorbed in that one moment you are currently experiencing.
 It is an experience of dropping that extra baggage of calculations that you do not require to live your life.
-Life is a package of small moments that you need open gently and slowly.
+Life is a package of small moments that you need to open gently and slowly.
 Take your time!

 Take One Step At A Time.
 Living your life with totality is a bliss!

 If you are wondering, how you can experience totality, you need to be aware of your mind.
 Being present in one moment requires one to drop both past and future.
 There is a famous quote by Zen master, “The journey of a thousand miles begins with one step.
 Living in the moment is a practice of mindfulness.
 If you find yourself surrounded by the clouds of thoughts and your vision seems hazy, you can return to the present moment by focusing on your breathing.
 Take a couple of deep breaths and just focus your mind on your inhaling and exhaling.
 This will align you with the present moment once again.
 Slowly you will start slipping out of that clutter of fruitless thoughts.
 If your surroundings are distracting you, bring your attention back to your breaths.

 Remember, there is no need to be in a hurry and run in a rat-race.
 Give each task your complete attention and enjoy the journey itself.